sebastianbergmann/phpunit/README.md

 ## Contribute

 Please refer to [CONTRIBUTING.md](https://github.com/sebastianbergmann/phpunit/blob/master/CONTRIBUTING.md) for information on how to contribute to PHPUnit and its related projects.

-The development of PHPUnit is discussed on the [dev@phpunit.de](mailto:dev-subscribe@phpunit.de) mailing list as well as on the [#phpunit channel on the Freenode IRC network](irc://irc.freenode.net/phpunit).

 ## List of Contributors